-Furthermore, in the Ligur Carni case, the CJEU held that the conclusion that the measure at issue was a restriction under Article 34 TFEU was not affected by the fact that the measure was limited to the territory of a municipality within a Member State.64
+Furthermore, in the Ligur Carni case, the CJEU held that the conclusion that the measure at issue was a restriction under Article 34 TFEU was not affected by the fact that the measure was limited to the territory of a municipality within a Member State.57

 It follows from this case law on Article 11 EEA and Article 34 TFEU that the fact that a measure has a limited territorial scope does not prevent those provisions from applying.
-The Authority is of the view that the same applies with respect to Article 16 EEA on State monopolies, due to the close link between this and the other provisions on free movement of goods, and in order to ensure the effectiveness of Article 16 EEA.
+The Authority is of the view that the same applies with respect to Article 16 EEA on State monopolies, due to the close link between these provisions and in order to ensure the effectiveness of Article 16 EEA.

-This view finds further support in the Opinion of Advocate General Roemer in the S.A.I.L. case, 65 which states:
+This view finds further support in the Opinion of Advocate General Roemer in the S.A.I.L. case, 58 which states: